-Discussions of diversity issues are more important than ever.
+Discussions of diversity issues are more critical than ever.
 And yet, conversations about these topics can be difficult, polarizing, and ineffective, leading to anger and hurt on both sides.

-In this episode, Debbie interviews Dr. Anatasia Kim and Dr. Alicia del Prado about their new book, It's Time to Talk (and Listen): How to Have Constructive Conversations About Race, Class, Sexuality, Ability, and Gender in a Polarized World.
+In this episode, Debbie interviews Dr. Anatasia Kim and Dr. Alicia del Prado about their new book It’s Time to Talk (and Listen): How to Have Constructive Conversations About Race, Class, Sexuality, Ability, and Gender in a Polarized World.
 Drs.
 Kim and del Prado offer a glimpse into their practical eight-step approach, the Kim Constructive Conversations Model.
-This approach will help listeners get to that important next level in difficult conversations, by talking in an authentic and straightforward way about issues related to culture and diversity.
+This approach can help listeners have difficult conversations by talking authentically about issues related to culture and diversity.

 If you’ve ever had discussions about diversity issues with co-workers, family, or friends that led to anger or frustration, this episode is for you!

-· Why conversations about diversity issues can be so painful and difficult.
+- Why conversations about diversity issues can be so painful and challenging.

-· How to respond to valid emotions that may arise (like fear and anger), without losing effectiveness.
+- Ways to respond to valid emotions (like fear and anger) without losing effectiveness.

 About Drs.
 Kim and del Prado:

-Alicia del Prado, PhD, is a tenured associate professor at The Wright Institute in Berkeley, CA, and a licensed counseling psychologist with a private practice in Danville, CA. She has published numerous journal articles and chapters on cross-cultural psychology; personality; acculturation; and ethnic identity, including the first enculturation scale for Filipino Americans; and provides consultation and trainings on multicultural issues to companies and colleges. del Prado is chair and cofounder of the Asian American Psychology Association’s (AAPA) Division on Asian Americans with Multiple Heritages, and was awarded both the Alameda County Psychological Association’s Janet Hurwich Award and the AAPA Okura Community Leadership Award.
+Alicia del Prado, Ph.D., is a tenured associate professor at The Wright Institute in Berkeley, CA, and a licensed counseling psychologist with a private practice in Danville, CA. She has published numerous journal articles and chapters on cross-cultural psychology, personality, acculturation, and ethnic identity, including the first enculturation scale for Filipino Americans.
+She provides consultation and training on multicultural issues to companies and colleges.
+Del Prado is chair and co-founder of the Asian American Psychology Association’s (AAPA) Division on Asian Americans with Multiple Heritages and was awarded both the Alameda County Psychological Association’s Janet Hurwich Award and the AAPA Okura Community Leadership Award.

 Thank you for joining us on this episode of Psychologists Off The Clock.
 We appreciate your feedback.
 Please take a moment to leave a quick rating and review of the show on Apple Podcasts.
 It helps us spread the word to more folks like you!